ACCESSING CARE AT COLLEGE

 The Affordable Care Act puts consumers back in charge of their health care.
 Under the law, a new “Patient’s Bill of Rights” gives the American people the stability and flexibility they need to make informed choices about their health.
 Click here to learn more about The Affordable Care Act.

-Where do I start?
+Where do I start on campus?
 What can I do?

 Often, the best place to start is your school’s counseling center.
 Visit its website or call its main number to find out what they can offer you.
 Most on-campus centers provide two to eight free visits.
 Counseling centers can offer a range of services, from individual sessions with psychologists or social workers, to group sessions for people who share a common issue (such as body-image issues, grief and loss, or academic anxiety), to sessions with psychiatrists.
 Since services vary campus to campus, your best bet is to find out exactly what your school offers.